4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Days 27-30

-Galle Fort was built first in 1588 by the Portuguese and was then fortified by the Dutch in the 1600s.
+The Portuguese built Galle Fort in 1588 and fortified by the Dutch in the 1600s.

 Things to do in Galle Fort